-The topics to cover in formal prayer for beginners
+The topics to cover in formal prayers for beginners

 So what should we pray about?
 Literally everything.
 Prayer is not always asking for something.
 Prayer is simply a conversation with God.

 Just like we would talk with our best friend, we do the same with God.
-We say some things and then we listen as He speaks to our thoughts and hearts.
+We say some things and then we listen as He speaks to our minds and hearts.